slatedocs/slate/source/includes/_payouts.md

 *Authorization: Bearer xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx*

 ### Acquiring your API token
-You get your API token in the Settings tab of your account page.
+Your API tokens section can be found at the bottom of the Settings page inside your TransferWise account.

 ### Limiting token access by IP
+Optionally, you can enhance your integration security by restricting the calling IPs addresses.

-You can optionally specify a number of IP addresses or IP ranges which calls to the API will be limited to.
+Each token access can be limited to single IP addresses or entire IP ranges in the API token detailed view.

+Please note that the ip whitelisting requires:

-* IP address entries should use IPv4 format e.g. `192.168.100.14`.
+* IP addresses should use only IPv4 format e.g. `192.168.100.14`.
 * IP ranges should use [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) e.g.
 `192.168.100.0/24` which would include `192.168.100.0` up to `192.168.100.255`.

- HTTP status code 401 is returned if the request does not match any of the defined IP addresses or ranges.
+If a request is being made using an IP address that is not in the whitelisted IP addresses, the server will respond with a [401 Unauthorized HTTP status code](https://tools.ietf.org/html/rfc7235#page-6).

 ### TEST and LIVE environments

-* You can access the Sandbox API at https://api.sandbox.transferwise.tech
+* You can access the Sandbox API at [https://api.sandbox.transferwise.tech](https://api.sandbox.transferwise.tech)
-* The LIVE API is located at https://api.transferwise.com
+* The LIVE API is located at [https://api.transferwise.com](https://api.transferwise.com)

 ## Get your profile id